How to Afford Boarding School in New Jersey

 Most people consider financial aid for college, but you may have never thought about applying for aid for a boarding school.
 Many boarding schools offer need-based financial aid that acts as a grant covering some of the boarding school costs.

-Many schools follow these guidelines, including the Hun School of Princeton, to streamline the financial aid process.
+Many schools, including the Hun School of Princeton, follow these guidelines to streamline the financial aid process.

 Financial aid money comes directly from your school's budget, and you'll need to apply and document that you need assistance.